JasonP02/JasonP02.github.io/_projects/neural-networks.md

 </div>

 ## Key Learnings
-• Deep understanding of tensor operations and neural network fundamentals
+• Deep understanding of tensor operations and neural network fundamentals.

-• Importance of efficient matrix operations for performance
+• Importance of efficient matrix operations for performance.

-• Debugging complex mathematical operations
+• Debugging complex mathematical operations.

-• Value of testing in mathematical software
+• Value of testing in mathematical software.

 ## Challenges & Solutions
 The biggest challenge was implementing backpropagation for complex architectures like LSTM and Transformers.
 This was solved by breaking down the computation graphs and implementing thorough unit tests for each component.